Expensify/App/help/expense.md

 3. Ensure the report is in the Approved, Closed, or Reimbursed state.
 4. An admin must press the heading at the top of the expense, select **Export**, and then choose **QuickBooks Online**.

+#### [QuickBooks Online Manual Export Troubleshooting] Why can't I manually export a report to QuickBooks Online?
+To export a report to QuickBooks Online, the report must be in the Approved, Closed, or Reimbursed state.
+If the report is in the Open state, pressing **Export** will lead to an empty page.
+Ensure the report is submitted or approved if it's in the Processing state.
+Once these changes are made, an admin can manually export the report to QuickBooks Online.

 ## FAQ

 ### General Inquiries